 How do construction companies manage labor burden?

-Although it can be quite labor-intensive and time-consuming, it’s absolutely essential to get right.
+Although it can be quite labor-intensive and time-consuming, it’s absolutely essential to get it right.
 Here’s what you need to know about managing labor burden, the average labor burden rate in construction, and how companies effectively deal with expenses.

 What is labor burden in construction?